Latest updates from St Catherine's

 We want to share some key changes we’ve made and reassure you that we continue to support people in our community.

 We continue to provide care and support to people on our wards as usual, and if you want to visit someone you’re still very welcome to do so.
-Please call the hospice in advance of visiting to receive the very latest guidance.

 As I’m sure you’ll understand, we have put some extra precautions in place to help keep you, and everyone else at the hospice, as safe as we can.
 We appreciate your help with these.